Kapiainen/SublimePapyrus/README.md

 - **Skyrim**
   - Fixed validation of function return types and return statements.
+  - Fixed missing quotation marks in the default values of string arguments in function completions.
   - Added validation of the size of the int literal used to initialize an array.
   - Added validation of the assignment operator used to assign to an array element.
-  - Updated string literal token so that it includes quotation marks in its value, which also fixes completions that include string literals as e.g. default values of function arguments.
-  - Updated the validation of assigment statements in semantic analysis.
-  - Updated the validation of assigment statements in syntactic analysis.
+  - Updated the validation of assigment statements.
   - Updated the definition of float literals in lexical analysis.

 **Version 2.6.4 - 2016/12/07:**